illsk1lls/ShowLocalLoginPW/README.md

 # ShowLocalLoginPW

-ANTIVIRUS WILL FLAG THIS SCRIPT - THE AV IS DOING IT JOB - It is protecting the system passwords!
+ANTIVIRUS WILL FLAG THIS SCRIPT - THE AV IS DOING IT JOB - It is protecting the system login passwords!

 Administrator rights are required as the script uses VSS to be able to do this on a live system

+This works ONLY for local users.
+It will not work for MS accounts.

 ### A good example of a real world use case: